 Florence University of the Arts

 Florence University of the Arts is an Italian institution of higher education situated in the historic center of Florence.
-Modeled on a liberal arts curriculum, FUA offers Fine Arts, Liberal Arts, Global Studies, Italian Studies & Linguistics, Life Studies and Human Services, and Sciences & Mathematics.
+Modeled on a liberal arts curriculum, FUA offers Fine Arts, Liberal Arts, Global Studies, Business, Italian Studies & Linguistics, Life Studies and Human Services, and Sciences & Mathematics.
 Each area is divided into specific departments offering a wide array of courses offered to students.

 Aimed at both American undergraduates requiring academic credit as well as international students from Asia, Europe, and South and Central America, the program offers high quality, structured educational courses.
+Experiential Learning Courses and Service Learning Courses are also available, where students take part in field work or field studies in conjunction with classroom lectures.

 Students live in shared student apartments that are centrally located and within walking distance of the University.
 No meals are included, as each apartment has a fully equipped kitchen.